-By the end of this comprehensive guide, you will learn a very powerful system for dialing in espresso that will help you get a much better understanding of coffee.
+By the end of this comprehensive guide, you will have learnt a very powerful system for dialing in espresso and gain a deeper understanding and appreciation for the nuances of coffee.

 Welcome to the ultimate guide to dialing in espresso for newbies.